JohnEarnest/Decker/docs/lil.md

   time.now
 1636682495
 ```
 Interfaces cannot be defined from Lil programs- they are furnished by a host application like Decker.
 Consult Decker's manual for a description of the interfaces you can use in your scripts.
 It is also not possible to enumerate the keys of an interface; they may have infinitely many keys, populated on the fly.
-Thus, the `in` operator will always return `0` when an interface is its right argument.
+Thus, the `in` operator will always return `0` when an interface is its right argument, and the `keys` operator will always return `()`.

 Interfaces can be compared with `~` and `=` using _reference equality_ and concatenated into lists using `,` like any other datatype:
 ```